peterhinch/micropython-epaper/README.md

 ### Methods

 ``Display()`` The constructor has the following arguments:
+ 1. ``side`` This must be 'X' or 'Y' depending on the side of the Pyboard in use.
+Default 'Y'.
- 1. ``use_flash`` Mounts the flash drive as /fc for general use.
+ 2. ``use_flash`` Mounts the flash drive as /fc for general use.
 Default False.
- 2. ``side`` This must be 'X' or 'Y' depending on the side of the Pyboard in use.
-Default 'Y'.
- 3. ``pin_pwr`` Specifies a pin for optional micropower support.
-Default None.
+ 3. ``pwr_controller`` Optional PowerController instance for micropower support.
- 4. ``pwr_on`` Pass 1 or 0 to define the ON state of the micropower circuit.
 Default None.

 ``clear_screen()`` Clears the screen.
 Argument ``show`` Default True.
 Blanks the screen buffer and resets the text cursor.
 If ``show`` is set displays the result by calling the ``show()`` method.